marcpanu/grocery-list-v1/README.md

   - "Today" button to quickly navigate to current week
   - Add new weeks with one click
   - Week labels with clear date ranges for easy navigation
+  - Create weeks from templates or previous weeks
+  - Choose to overwrite or merge when applying templates
+- Week template management
+  - Save current week as a template
+  - Apply templates to new or existing weeks
+  - Manage templates in settings
+  - Delete unused templates
 - Intuitive meal card interactions
   - Click on meal card to view detailed recipe information
   - Use edit button to modify meal settings (type, servings, days)